limestreetlab/historical-data-download/README.md

 - When a non-trading date entered, it will be shifted to the last trading day and request period remains unchanged

 #### API Limitations and Workarounds
-- Because request data types are seperated into bid, ask, and traded prices and only one can be sent per request, requests have to be repeatedly sent
+- Because request data types are seperated into bid, ask, and traded prices and only one can be sent per request, requests have to be repeatedly submitted
-- IB emphasizes it is not a data provider and limits return data points to a few hundreds per request (soft limit), so data windows are directly tied to granularity/interval requested; for 1-min data, 390 (6.5hrs x 60mins) data points per day, so 2-3 days window per request appropriate
+- IB emphasizes it is not a data provider and limits return data points to a few hundreds per request (soft limit), so data windows are directly tied to granularity/interval requested; for 1-min data, 390 (6.5hrs x 60mins) data points per day, so 2-3 days window per request about appropriate
 - Maximum 10 simultaneous requests
+- Impossible to retrieve data for a stock prior to most recent corporate action.
+IB uses unique contract id (conid) to identify each contract.
+IB changes the conid upon stock splits and M&A. Request for stock data is tied to current conid, so pre-action data tied to old conid shown as non-existent.
+IB does not allow for querying old conids, limiting data retrieval window to life span of current conid.
+Only workaround is to save all conids prior to changes for later use.

 #### Logic Overview
 - One class (singleton), whose instance used to connect to TWS and perform all requests using different request identifiers (reqId)